 So to help make up for that, the SSA gives you a lump-sum back payment once your claim’s approved.
 It covers any past-due checks the SSA owes for the months you waited after filing your application.
 The SSA deposits any past-due backpay they owe you directly into your bank account.
 This payment typically shows up 60 days from your claim approval date.
 That covers every month since you applied for benefits.

 Does Every Approved Claim Qualify for Some Backpay?

 Many people approved for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits qualify for backpay.
 In most cases, that money goes directly into your back account within 60 days after approval.
 However, there are exceptions to every rule.
 Authorities can seize some or all backpay to cover these specific unpaid debts:

 - Your outstanding balances on defaulted student loans

 Creditors and debt collectors can’t legally seize any Social Security benefit payments.
 The best way to maximize your back benefits and retroactive pay is applying through a Social Security attorney.
-You’re also 2x more likely to get approved for benefits the first time you apply and get your first payment faster.
+You’re also nearly 3x more likely to get SSD benefits.

 How Retroactive Pay Works for Approved SSDI Claimants